 This recipe for brussel sprouts is served with water chestnuts and a touch of mustard.
 Brussel sprouts are a vegetable that you either love or hate!

-1. Prepare the brussels sprouts, cutting away any discoloured leaves and cutting a small cross in the stalk.
+- Prepare the brussel sprouts, cutting away any discoloured leaves and cutting a small cross in the stalk.

-5. Spoon the brussel sprouts onto warmed plates or into a warmed serving dish.
+- Spoon the sprouts onto warmed plates or into a warmed serving dish.
 Serve immediately.